dariocazzani/TensorBlob/README.md

-# Cpp-MiniFlow
+# TensorBlob
-An implementation of MiniFlow (simpler version of Google TensorFlow) in C++
+An implementation of a Computational Graph in C++ for Machine Learning problems

 ## TODO